Mmmmm….this is one of my favorite autumn chili recipes!

-Making apple, pumpkin and black bean chili in a slow cooker allows for the flavors of all of the ingredients to intensify without adding lots of fat or meat.
-The end result is a rich, savory and satisfying Clean Cuisine chili bursting with phytonutrients and antioxidants from the unique blend of highly nutrient-dense plant food ingredients.
+By using a slow cooker, the flavors in the Apple, Pumpkin and Black Bean Chili intensify and deepen substantially without adding lots of meat.
+By the way, you can make the recipe with our without the ground pastured beef—it tastes great either way.
+Whether you use the meat or not, the end result is a rich, savory and satisfying chili bursting with phytonutrients and antioxidants from the unique blend of highly nutrient-dense seasonal fall ingredients.

-As you read the ingredients list you might have a few questions, so I’ve tried to jump one step ahead and answer them for you…
+As you read the ingredients list though I figured you might have a few questions, so I have tried to jump one step ahead and answer a few of them for you below…

 - Can I substitute something else for the pumpkin?
 Sure!
 Thawed frozen butternut squash would work perfectly.